LukasSchaefer/marl-book-exercises/readme.md

 ## Wednesday: Actor-Critic Algorithms in Level-Based Foraging

 In the following exercises, we will make use of the textbook codebase.
-This [codebase](https://github.com/marl-book/codebase) has been designed to accompany the MARL textbook and implements basic and easy-to-understand deep MARL ideas.
-The algorithms are self-contained and the implementations are focusing on simplicity.
+This [codebase](https://github.com/marl-book/codebase) has been designed to accompany the MARL textbook and contains easy-to-understand implementations deep MARL algorithms.
+The algorithm implementations are self-contained and focus on simplicity.

 ### Multi-Agent Deep Reinforcement Learning via the MARL Textbook Codebase